The following School Policies are in place please click on the heading below to bring you to the policy you wish to read:

-Other pupils are enrolled during the school year if newly resident in the area.
+Other pupils are enrolled during the school year if newly resident in the area and if there is a place available at the class level sought.
 They must complete application as outlined above.
 Pupils wishing to transfer from other National Schools are enrolled subject to the rules governing National Schools, as well as our own enrolment policy and local arrangements with other schools.
 Pupils who have completed sixth class in another school will not be enrolled in our school.

 Children with special needs will be resourced in accordance with the level of resources provided by the DES to the Board of Management.

 Children enrolled in our school are required to co-operate with and support the school/Board of Management’s Code of Behaviour as well as all the other policies on curriculum, organisation and management.
 The Board places Parents/Guardians responsible for ensuring their children’s co-operation with said policies in an age-appropriate manner.

 In considering all applications the BOM reserves the right to delay or refuse enrolment on grounds where:

 - Places are not available at the class level sought

 - The school cannot meet the needs of the applicant and provide an appropriate education for the applicant